Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Green Goddess Dressing

 This is just a brief overview of this easy recipe.
-For the full recipe with measurements see the recipe card below or hit the blue “jump to the recipe” button above.
+For the full recipe with measurements, see the recipe card below or hit the blue “jump to the recipe” button above.

-1. Combine all of the greens in a food processor.
 There are a few different types of fresh herbs in this (please read more on that below).
 We are also going to toss in some dried tarragon and fresh garlic at this step.

 What is Green Goddess Dressing

-Green Goddess Dressing was created in San Francisco in the early 1920s and gets it’s name from its rich green color.
+Green Goddess Dressing was created in San Francisco in the early 1920s and gets its name from its rich green color.
 It is typically made with a base of mayonnaise and sour cream and a combination of fresh herbs.

-As mentioned above, historically the base of this dressing is sour cream and mayonnaise.
+As mentioned above, historically, the base of this dressing is sour cream and mayonnaise.
 That is what we are using here, but I have a few alternatives.

 • Replace the mayonnaise with more sour cream.
 If you are opposed to mayonnaise, you can use more sour cream.
-It will still taste delicious but without the flavor profile of mayonnaise.
-I love it this way as it reduces the calories and light sour cream is just less fat, no weird ingredients to make it lighter.
+It will still taste delicious, but without the flavor profile of mayonnaise.
+I love it this way as it reduces the calories, and light sour cream is just less fat, no weird ingredients to make it lighter.

 • Use avocado instead of mayonnaise or sour cream.
 In the years since this was first made, avocado has often been added to this dressing.
 You can replace either the mayonnaise or the sour cream with half an avocado.

-• Replace the sour cream with plain non fat yogurt.
+• Replace the sour cream with plain nonfat yogurt.
 If you only keep yogurt in your home, that will work well as a replacement for the sour cream.

 Storing Green Goddess Salad Dressing

 Please also note that this recipe is even better after it has been refrigerated for a day.
+I do not recommend freezing this recipe.

 overhead view of green goddess salad dressing over a fresh greens in a salad bowl